-Regardless of your cleaning option, an essential factor you shouldn’t overlook is no other than your security – this one is to keep you off from the possible harm like a respiratory problem, skin sensitivity, rash or even being poisoned.
+Regardless of your cleaning option, an essential factor you have to remember is no other than your security – this one is to keep you off from the possible harm like a respiratory problem, skin sensitivity, rash or even being poisoned.

-To protect you from the troubling possibility, you are recommended to use some protection appliances.
+To protect you from the troubling possibility, you have to use some protection appliances.
 To cover your breathing organ, use either an air mask or a respirator – the N95 mask is the excellent one.

 When it comes to safeguarding your hands, nitrile or rubber gloves are the best selection.
 The safety goggles without air vents in both sides are to keep your eyes.